alexgorbatchev/crc/README.md

 // "3610a686"
 ```

-If you wish to minimize bundle size (meaning avoid `Buffer` being a dependency), you can import CRC calculators directly and pass an instance of `Int8Array` into it:
+If you really wish to minimize bundle size, you can import CRC calculators directly and pass an instance of `Int8Array`:

 ```js
 import crc32 from 'crc/calculators/crc32';